top of page

 • Moire Black (we install this more than any other color)

-• Charcoal gray
+• Dark gray blends

 • Weathered wood

-• Slate gray or driftwood
+• Other neutral gray or brown tones

 The best color for you might still be bolder or lighter.
 Just know that neutrals typically keep the most doors open when it’s time to sell.